kaneya-01/Induction_response/README.md

 Then the most exciting moment come Dr. Sehajpal Singh, Principal GNDEC, whose valuable words and encouragement added great value to our day
 End of day 1.

+Day 2 :- From 9:30 to 11:30 after having welcome test of our college life conducted by our seniors and after a break of 1 hour Then we have a very productive day i.e. Dr Arshdeep singh sir gave us knowledge about food and how meal play an important role in our daily life.
+After that Causmic club of our college launches activities and welcomed the students Then HoD, Ma'am Dr Harpreet Kaur gave us an lesson about understanding of life End of day 2

+Day 3:-